-- Operating the South Miami-Dade Cultural Arts Center, celebrating its 10th anniversary, to reach new, diverse audiences in the south part of the County through this model performing arts facility, and to provide artistic excellence that is accessible, affordable, inclusive and reflective of the diverse population of Miami-Dade County, with a special focus on South Dade communities. - Developing arts education programs and services and collaborating with local and national non-profit professional youth arts program providers, including Miami-Dade County Public Schools, The Children's Trust, Arts for Learning Miami, Miami-Dade Public Library System, Miami-Dade Parks, Recreation and Open Spaces, providing formative and instructive cultural experiences from the very earliest stages (pre-K) and throughout the full spectrum of students' formal educations. - Conceiving and presenting the Open Access Theatre Series, comprehensive ADA/Accessible theater arts program featuring audio description, touch tours, CART captioning and Shadow Interpreted Theater performances. - Producing Shadow Interpreted Theater Performances, a model, cutting-edge art form, using specially trained American Sign Language (ASL) interpreters who perform as "shadows" during a live stage production alongside voiced actors; Shadow Actors are integrated into the performance by mirroring the voiced actors on stage, while interpreting the character they are shadowing in ASL, so all audience members can enjoy the full richness of the theater experience rather than having to watch a single interpreter located off stage, and thereby missing much of the action taking place on stage.
+- Operating the South Miami-Dade Cultural Arts Center, to reach new, diverse audiences in the south part of the County through this model performing arts facility, and to provide artistic excellence that is accessible, affordable, inclusive and reflective of the diverse population of Miami-Dade County, with a special focus on South Dade communities. - Developing arts education programs and services and collaborating with local and national non-profit professional youth arts program providers, including Miami-Dade County Public Schools, The Children's Trust, Arts for Learning Miami, Miami-Dade Public Library System, Miami-Dade Parks, Recreation and Open Spaces, providing formative and instructive cultural experiences from the very earliest stages (pre-K) and throughout the full spectrum of students' formal educations.
+Serving 300,000 children every year, arts education programs help kids develop sophisticated skills to prepare them for jobs in 21st century workforce. - Conceiving and presenting the Open Access Theatre Series, a comprehensive ADA/Accessible theater arts program featuring audio description, touch tours, CART captioning and Shadow Interpreted Theater performances. - o Producing Shadow Interpreted Theater Performances, a model, cutting-edge art form, using specially trained American Sign Language (ASL) interpreters who perform as "shadows" during a live stage production alongside voiced actors; Shadow Actors are integrated into the performance by mirroring the voiced actors on stage, while interpreting the character they are shadowing in ASL, so all audience members can enjoy the full richness of the theater experience rather than having to watch a single interpreter located off stage, and thereby missing much of the action taking place on stage.